Summit Daily News is looking for an Arts and Entertainment Editor to join the news team - ExBulletin

 Provide feedback to reporters on performance and make suggestions on additional sources or facts needed for reporting.

-Coordinate with the copy desk on layout by providing additional materials such as graphs, charts, photos, or videos so the reader can better understand story concepts.
+Coordinate with the copy desk on the layout by providing supplemental material such as charts, tables, photos, or videos so the reader can better understand story concepts.

 Create content plans for all magazines and distribute assignments to in-house journalists and freelance photographers.